-Type of shareholders Login Method Individual Shareholders (holding securities in demat mode) login through their Depository You can also login using the login credentials of your demat account through your Depository Participant registered with NSDL/CDSL for e-Voting facility.
-After Successful login, you will be able to see e-Voting option.
+Type of shareholders Login Method Individual Shareholders (holding You can also login using the login credentials of your demat account through your Depository securities in demat mode) Participant registered with NSDL/CDSL for e-Voting facility.
+After Successful login, you will be able to login through their Depository see e-Voting option.
 Once you click on e-Voting option, you will be redirected to NSDL/CDSL Depository Participants site after successful authentication, wherein you can see e-Voting feature.
 Click on company name or e-Voting service provider name and you will be redirected to e-Voting service provider website for casting your vote during the remote e-Voting period or joining virtual meeting & voting during the meeting.